-Over the last several months, I have been exploring the origins of the pharmaceutical malfeasance.
+Over the last several months, I have been exploring the origins of pharmaceutical malfeasance.
 Thalidomide, the drug given to pregnant women to prevent morning sickness, stands as one example, in a long line of examples, of the complete lack of scruples associated with this industry.
 Here is a snippet of what I am working on.

 Origins of Thalidomide